sungnga/react-ecommerce/README.md

 	- Create a route that, whenever there's a 'userId' in the route paramenter, call the userById method: `router.param('userId', userById)`
 	- Import userById method from controllers/user.js
 - Inside controller folder, create a file called user.js.
 And in this file:
-  - Import User from user model, models/user.js
+  - Import User model from models/user.js
 	- Write a userById method that
 		- takes the parameters of req, res, next and id
 		- then it tries to find the user by their id using the findById() method